syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 {% endhighlight %}

-The below code sample illustrates how to draw a rectangle with **CalGray** brush in existing PDF document.
+The following code example illustrates how to draw a rectangle with **CalGray** brush in existing PDF document.

 {% highlight c# %}
 C#:

-//Load the existing PDF document.
+//Loads the existing PDF document.

 PdfLoadedDocument loadedDocument = new PdfLoadedDocument(fileName);

-//Load the page
+//Loads the page

 PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;

-//Acquire graphics of the page.
+//Acquires graphics of the page.

 PdfGraphics graphics = loadedPage.Graphics;

-//Create CalGray color space.
+//Creates CalGray color space.

 PdfCalGrayColorSpace calGrayColorSpace = new PdfCalGrayColorSpace();

-//Update color values.
+//Updates color values.

 calGrayColorSpace.Gamma = 0.7;